DanilKorotenko/OutlookAddinSetInternetHeaders/README.md

 Issue Description
 -----------------
-It is impossible to set internet headers for outgoing mail in on-sned addin.
+It is impossible to set internet headers for outgoing mail in on-send addin.

 Prerequisites